ThroughPut-Marketing-Repos/EKIS-OpenSource/README.md

 All configuration keys support environment overrides using upper-case and underscore naming, e.g. `DISCORD_TOKEN` or `HTTP_PORT`.
 Review `config.json` for the expected keys and types.

+## Localisation

+EKIS supports multi-language user-facing responses through a flexible translation system:

+- **Locale files** &mdash; JSON translation files are stored in `src/i18n/locales/` (e.g., `en.json`, `fr.json`).
+- **Configuration** &mdash; set your preferred `locale` and `fallbackLocale` in the `translation` section of `config.json`.
+- **Environment override** &mdash; use `TRANSLATION_LOCALE` and `TRANSLATION_FALLBACK_LOCALE` to adjust the language without modifying files.

+The system automatically falls back to English if a translation key is missing in the selected locale.
+To add a new language:

+1. Create a new locale file in `src/i18n/locales/` (e.g., `es.json`).
+2. Copy the structure from `en.json` and translate all message keys.
+3. Update your `config.json` to set `translation.locale` to your new locale code.

+All user-facing strings in Discord embeds, Telegram messages, and HTTP API responses use the translation system, making it simple to localise the entire bot without code changes.

 ## Running the service